Bibimbap

 Cucumbers, carrots, bean sprouts, and spinach in a bowl

-My bibimbap recipe starts with these three traditional components:
+My bibimbap recipe starts with two base components:

 • RiceWhite rice is traditional for bibimbap, but brown rice or cauliflower rice would work here too.